-Federal Supplemental Educational Opportunity Grant (SEOG)

--Awarded to students with exceptional financial need as determined by the FAFSA.
-Grants can range from \$100 to \$500 per year to students who maintain a 2.0 GPA.
+Federal Supplemental Educational Opportunity Grant (SEOG) - Awarded to students with exceptional financial need as determined by the FAFSA.
+Grants can range from \$100 to \$1,000 per year to students who maintain 2.0 GPAs.

 Federal Work-Study Program - Students work for \$6.00 per hour in a variety of jobs.
-The number of hours worked can vary from 5 to 20 hours per week.
+The number of hours worked can vary from five to

+20 hours per week.
 The America Reads Tutoring Program is available through the Work-Study Program.
 Applications are available in the Financial Aid Office.

 S.C.
-Need-Based Grant - This is a state grant provided to assist students who are South Carolina residents to meet college costs.
-This grant ranges from \$200 to \$2000 per year (fall and spring semesters only).
-In addition to the FAFSA, the SC Grant/Scholarship Application will be required.
+Need-Based Grant - This is a state grant provided to assist South Carolina resident students in meeting college costs.
+This grant ranges from \$200 to \$2,000 per year (fall and spring semesters only).
+In addition to the FAFSA, the Piedmont Technical College State/Federal Affidavit will be required.

 General Scholarships - Many scholarships are available to current students who have completed 12 credit hours in their majors with an acceptable GPA (Grade Point Average).
 Most scholarships are based on academic achievement and financial need.
-A list of all scholarships and the procedures for applying are listed in the Student Handbook.
+A list of all scholarships and the procedures for applying are listed in the Student Handbook/ Calendar.

-A limited number of scholarships are available to high school seniors.
-Information regarding these scholarships, as well as the application deadline, is provided to every high school Guidance Counselor in Piedmont's seven-county region.
+A few scholarships are also available to high school seniors.
+Information regarding these scholarships, as well as the application deadline, is provided to every high school guidance counselor in Piedmont's seven-county region.